jamesascarter/CV/README.md

 ##### Investment Assistant/ e-commerce

 I held two roles over four years at UBS.
 Firstly I worked in private wealth management looking after client accounts and executing orders.
-Then after this I worked in technology, specifically on the roll-out of a multi-asset trading platform.
+Then after this I worked in Technology, specifically on the roll-out of a multi-asset trading platform named UBS Neo.
+The project used Agile practices and our team specifically oversaw the creation of an onboarding tool for clients.
+In my role I worked to oversee the development of this tool and also dealt with client queries on the platform.

+## Interests

+I am a very big fan of music and like spending my spare time listening to and discovering new music.
+I also enjoy cycling, swimming and travelling.

 #### Contact details